Daredwellers/chorosia.com/src/content/projects/audio.manufaktur-live-session.md

 ![Project preview](/audio.manufaktur-2022-cover-art.jpg)

-After releasing "A Call To Love" and not being able to embark on a proper tour in 2021, we decided to film and record a live session to present our new songs to a wider audience.
+After releasing "A Call To Love" and still not being able to embark on a proper tour in 2021, we decided to film and record a live session to present our new songs to a wider audience.
 Practically titled "audio.manufaktur Live Session" comprises of 4 songs, 3 of which from the most recent album at the time.

 Recorded live at audio.manufaktur Vienna and filmed by Lukas Rosatti and Elias Eisner on September 25, 2021.
 Cover art DIY.